pangeacyber/pangea-extensions-firebase/firestore-redact-text/POSTINSTALL.md

 ### Using the extension

 This extension redacts text from the input string(s) based on the ruleset defined.
-Rulesets can be configured and changed anytime from the Pangea Console [Redact Dashboard](https://console.pangea.cloud/service/redact).
+Rulesets can be configured and changed anytime from the Pangea Console [Redact Dashboard][].
 If the `${param:INPUT_FIELD_NAME}` field of the document is updated, then the redactions will be automatically updated as well.

 #### Input field as a string